Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __event_description__
   - Type: string
-  - Description: Description of the event causing the pH-shift
+  - Description: Information regarding the event that caused the pH change.

 </details>